A Strange Day on Planet Earth

 7

-The little snakes are more prolific, basking in sunny patches and swooshing away when they feel my footfalls.
+The little snakes are more prolific, basking in sunny patches and swooshing away at my footfall.
 Some days the stream is dry and some days swollen, and I cannot understand the trickery by which the water comes and goes without correspondence to the rain.
 The sun sets ever more quickly and dramatically.
 And then in starlight I wander the surrounding roads as the land writes a love letter afresh night after night, in choruses of crickets and katydids.

-Down the mountain, there are bombs in subway stations and presidents with advanced signs of dementia writing very bad haikus called “tweeting” everyone then works hard to either decipher or to believe.
+Down the mountain, there are bombs in subway stations and presidents with advanced signs of dementia writing very bad haikus called “tweeting” that everyone then works hard to either decipher or believe.
 I continue to feel I am living in two different worlds, one sane and one that does not know what sanity is.
-The strange thing is that these worlds exist on the same planet—or more accurately, that a terribly silly and dangerous human simulacrum somehow sprouted on this mystical being called Earth.
-We remain hypnotized by our own species and its endless speaking, we who sprung so late in an evolution that had been dancing itself for billions of years.
+The strange thing is that these worlds exist on the same planet — or more accurately, that a terribly silly and dangerous human simulacrum somehow sprouted on this mystical being called Earth.
+We remain hypnotized by our own species and its endless speaking, we who sprung so late in an evolution that had been dancing herself for billions of years.

-We knew the rhythm, it seems, for some hundreds of thousands of years too.
+We knew the rhythm, it seems, for some hundreds of thousands of years, too.
 It wasn’t so long ago, perhaps 6,000 years, that the Indo-Europeans hatched a disease called patriarchy.
-One feature of this disease is an intense desire to spread it.
-It spread through war and conquest and rape and ethnic cleansing and trauma.
+One feature of this disease is an intense desire to spread itself.
+It spread through war and conquest and rape and ethnic cleansing.
 It spread so far and so deeply most of us now call it “human nature.”

-The mystery is that the disease could ever thrive here, surrounded by so many wise ancestors—be they towering pines or the blossoming, majestic citadels called mullein flowers.
-Nothing else is insane.
+The mystery is that the disease could ever thrive here, surrounded by so many wise ancestors — be they towering pines or the majestic citadels called mullein flowers.
+No one else is insane.
 Only us.
-And feeling the contrast is the most insane thing of all.

 mullein closer.jpg

 The dangers are all around, the sister species threatening to reawaken the wild slumbering in our cells.
-So cue televisions in waiting rooms and cue traffic fumes and cue schools built like prisons and cue private property and cue the mafia euphamastically called private health insurance companies and cue monosodium glutamate and cue aspartame and cue roundup and cue twitter and cue debt and cue militarized police and cue nuclear waste and cue Paul Ryan.
+So cue televisions in waiting rooms and cue traffic fumes and cue schools built like prisons and cue private property and cue the mafia euphamastically called private health insurance companies and cue isopropylamine salt of glyphosate and cue aspartame and cue twitter and cue debt and cue militarized police and cue nuclear waste and cue Paul fucking Ryan.
 Cue insanity.
-Cue manufactured insanity dripping round the clock, more than one person could ever track.
+Cue manufactured insanity dripping around the clock, more than one person could ever track.

 Meanwhile the light has a golden edge in these pre-Equinox days, and the stars have a stronger pulse on these moonless nights, and the trees speak constantly, waiting for someone to listen.

-So I pray to remember what health is.
-I pray for the mule deer and the mullein flowers and the tiny succulents and the grandmother pines.
-I pray everyone meet a piece of land that keeps them honest.
+So I pray for hearing.
+I pray for the mule deer and the mullein flowers and the tiniest succulents and the grandmother pines.
+I pray every human meets a mountain who keeps them honest.

 cricket edited